 Rouen / Les Andelys

-We enjoy a morning walk through medieval Rouen and see the imposing Notre Dame Cathedral, painted numerous times by Monet, and the square where Joan of Arc was martyred.
-Afterwards, we have free time to explore Rouen on our own, perhaps stopping to sample some of Normandy’s famous and delicious cheeses.
-This afternoon, we enjoy scenic cruising on the Seine to Les Andelys.
+Enjoy a morning walk through medieval Rouen and see the imposing Notre Dame Cathedral, painted numerous times by Monet, and the square where Joan of Arc was martyred.
+Afterwards, you have free time to explore Rouen on your own, perhaps stopping to sample some of Normandy’s famous and delicious cheeses.
+This afternoon, enjoy scenic cruising on the Seine to Les Andelys.

 Les Andelys / Château Gaillard